AbrahamAlgorithm/alx-backend-python/0x02-python_async_comprehension/README.md

 * Python
 * Back-end

-In this project i learnt the following:
+In this project i learnt the following
 - How to write an asynchronous generator
 - How to use 'async' comprehensions
 - How to type-annotate generators